Liv G. d'Aliberti

 Princeton, NJ, 08544

-I am a Computer Science Ph.D. student at Princeton University, advised by Manoel Horta Ribeiro and affiliated with the Humans and Machines (HAM) Lab and the Princeton Reinforcement Learning Lab.
+I am a Computer Science Ph.D. student at Princeton University, advised by Manoel Horta Ribeiro and affiliated with the Humans and Machines (HAM) Lab.
 My research focuses on making AI reasoning and decision-making reliable, interpretable, and empirically grounded at scale.

 Prior to starting my Ph.D., I worked as a research scientist at Leidos in their CTO Office Artificial Intelligence & Machine Learning Accelerator.
 I earned my Master of Science in Applied Mathematics and Statistics in 2019.